Dr Catherine Spooner

 I graduated as a doctor from Granada University in 2001.
 After graduating I specialized in nephrology and general practice and I became a qualified General Practitioner in 2011.
 I also achieved my PH.D. degree with honours in 2014.

 I met my husband who is from Chesterfield in 2009 and I moved to this lovely town in 2011 where I have been living and practicing as a GP ever since.
 I joined The Surgery at Wheatbridge in 2012 and I became a partner here in 2015.
-I am the medicine management lead for the practice and I am also interested in chronic disease management, nephrology and joint injections.
+I am the medicine management lead for the practice and I am also interested in chronic disease management and nephrology.
 I love practicing in the town where I live and have a real sense of community with my patients.

 In my free time I enjoy travelling, reading and dancing but most of all I like spending quality time with my family and friends.